 Business leaders at TSPs can overcome the challenges of digital disruption if they are equipped with appropriate tools and techniques to recognize, assess and deal with a potential digital disruption.

 First, learn to separate actual digital disruptions from fads.
 A fad, such as Pokemon Go or Google Glass, will incite lots of excitement but have limited market impact.
 In contrast, a disruption will completely redefine the market’s needs and potentially cause a significant change in the industry.

 For example, the iPad caused changes in application development, impacted revenue of desktop and notebook computer manufacturers, and even changed how humans interact with technology, with FaceTime as perhaps the first highly successful mobile conferencing application.
 The technology also created an aftermarket industry for accessories.

 At some point digital disruptions will completely change markets, while fads will not.
 Consider how digital TV completely revamped the entertainment industry and became so pervasive it replaced analog TV.

 Set up your sensing apparatus

-Enterprises looking to identify disruptors before it’s too late should set up a “sensing apparatus” to monitor external indicators.
-These indicators include shifting customer behavior and consumer trends, as many disruptors originate in the consumer world.
-Pay attention to where VCs are investing and to disruptions in adjacent markets for indicators.
+CIOs and strategic technology planners in vendor companies looking to identify disruptors before it’s too late should set up “sensing apparatus” to help business leaders monitor external indicators beyond existing competitors.
+These indicators include shifting customer behavior and consumer trends, as many disruptions originate in the consumer world.
+Pay attention to where venture capitalists are investing and to disruptions in adjacent markets.
 The sensing apparatus will create a lot of information to handle, so look to data scientists to mine the data lake for insights.

-Once a disruption is identified, the organization must figure out its response.
+Once a disruption is identified and assessed for potential impacts, business leaders must figure out their response.